joshbegley/nyt-latest/README.md

 https://nytimes.com/aponline/2020/04/30/business/ap-as-virus-outbreak-asia.html?searchResultPosition=6

 **Labs Across U.S. Join Federal Initiative to Study Coronavirus Genome**\
-`The project, announced by the C.D.C., will help trace patterns of transmission, investigative outbreaks and map how the virus is evolving, which can impact a cure.`\
+`The project, announced by the C.D.C., will help trace patterns of transmission, investigate outbreaks and map how the virus is evolving, which can impact a cure.`\
 https://nytimes.com/2020/04/30/science/coronavirus-genetic-sequencing.html?searchResultPosition=7

 **'Remain in Mexico' Asylum Hearings Suspended Through June 1**\